 But don't let their delicate appearance fool you.
 These versatile champions stand up to heat, harsh climates and city pollution equally well.
 You often see them as street trees in urban environments and as fabulous focal points in groups of three to five in landscapes.

 Why Fast-Growing-Trees.com is Better

 You get the top perks of amazing growth and effortlessly elegant good looks because we've planted, grown and nurtured our Golden Raintrees, long before they arrive to your door.
 We've done the hard work at our nursery so you don't have to...that means when your Golden Raintree is delivered, it's got a healthy root system and great head start on life.

 Be sure to order your Golden Raintrees now.
 They're very popular, and we sell out every year - get your own today!

 Planting & Care

-Choosing a location: Golden Raintrees are full sun trees, requiring at least 6 hours of direct sun, and will perform best with 8-10 hours of sunlight.
+1. Planting: Golden Raintrees are full sun trees, requiring at least 6 hours of direct sun, and will perform best with 8 to 10 hours of sunlight.
 Choose an open location where the tree can receive plenty of unfiltered sunlight.
-These trees also have a broad span of 30-40 feet so be sure to leave plenty of room for them to fill out.
-These trees prefer moist, but well draining soil.
-If you have a heavier clay based soil you can amend the soil with some sand and compost to increase the drainage.
+Golden Raintrees also prefer moist but well-draining soil.

-Watering: Young Golden Raintrees need moist soil to get established in their new home.
+2. Watering: Young Golden Raintrees need moist soil to get established in their new home.
 You will need to water regularly, but do not keep the soil saturated.
-These trees will do well if watered when the soil is dry to a depth of about 1-2 inches down.
+These trees will do well if watered when the soil is dry to a depth of about 1 to 2 inches down.
 During the warmer times, daily watering may be necessary but mulching the planting area will help it retain moisture.
-Always check the soil before watering to ensure that it is getting to dry out some before watering again.

 |Amount of Order||Shipping Charge|